 Pushing, shoving, elbowing, jostling and other acts of physical intimidation

-Unwelcome practical jokes.
+Unwelcome practical jokes

 Sexual violence

 Domestic Violence that enters the workplace

-Early clues to behaviour that might indicate aggression or a difficulty to maintain control include an increase in agitation and behaviours such as pacing, clenching or pounding fists, increased verbal hostility, under the influence of prescribed or illegal substances, have a mental disorder, frustrated, or angry.
+Early clues to behaviour that may indicate aggression or a difficulty to maintain control include an increase in agitation and behaviours such as pacing, clenching or pounding fists, increased verbal hostility, under the influence of prescribed or illegal substances, have a mental disorder, frustrated, or angry.

-Nova Scotia Federation of Agriculture is committed to preventing all forms of workplace hazards thus including risks of workplace violence and harassment in the form of physical assault, threats or intimidation, bullying, gestures of a violent nature, harassment or abuse, and any other conduct that might reasonably give an employee cause for fear, affront his or her dignity or create a hostile or poisonous work environment.
-This policy applies to workers, supervisors, management, contractors, suppliers, volunteers, visitors, and clients as outlined in the Occupational Health & Safety Act, Regulation, and Code.
-Everyone at Nova Scotia Federation of Agriculture is expected to behave in a professional, respectful manner and work together to prevent workplace violence and harassment.

-Workplace violence and harassment can happen at not just Nova Scotia Federation of Agriculture premises, but off-site locations, including, but not limited to, off-site meetings or conferences, client locations, social situations related to work or workers’ homes if there are real or implied consequences related to the workplace.
-Acts of violence or harassment may occur as a single event or a series of events leading to an incident.
-There may be an abuse of power or authority.
-Possibly in the form of sexual harassment where it is perceived that the sexual act in nature is a condition of employment.

-Nova Scotia Federation of Agriculture has implemented a workplace violence and harassment program that implements this policy.
-It includes measures and procedures to protect workers from workplace violence and harassment, a means of summoning immediate assistance and a process for workers to report incidents or raise concerns.
-These measures are designed to ensure that this policy and the supporting program are implemented and maintained and that all workers and supervisors have the appropriate information and instruction to protect them from violence and harassment in the workplace.

 Reporting & Investigations:

+Confidentiality

-Investigations will be treated with as much confidentiality as can practically be afforded.
-Nova Scotia Federation of Agriculture will not disclose the circumstances related to the reported incident of violence or harassment or the names of the complainant, the person alleged to have committed the violence or harassment and any witnesses unless it is required to investigate the incident, there is an immediate threat of violence or harassment, and/or as required by legislation.
+Investigations into workplace violence or harassment incidents are confidential and are documented on the Incident Investigation form.
+Circumstances related to the incident of violence or harassment or the names of the person filing the complaint, the person alleged to have committed the violence or harassment and any witnesses will be disclosed only if it is needed to investigate the incident or if there is an immediate threat of violence or harassment.

+Investigation

-Incidents must be documented on the Incident Investigation Form.
-The procedure to be followed by Nova Scotia Federation of Agriculture when informing the parties involved in an incident of violence or harassment is to interview all parties involved in the complaint and have them cooperate in the investigation.
-The incident will not be discussed with others during the investigation process and only minimal personal information shall be disclosed as it pertains to the investigation or if there is a continued threat of violence or harassment.
-Once the results of the investigation have been determined, corrective actions to prevent further incidents will be implemented.
-Possible corrective action can be in the form of an apology, training, referral to Employee Assistance Program, resignation or reassignment, limit access to certain areas of the workplace, reporting to professional resources, disciplinary action, and possibly criminal charges.
+Everyone involved in the complaint may be interviewed and are asked to cooperate in the investigation.
+The incident will not be discussed with others during the investigation process and only minimal personal information will be disclosed as it relates to the investigation or if there is a continued threat of violence or harassment.
+Once the results of the investigation have been determined, corrective actions to prevent further incidents will be put in place.
+Possible corrective action can be in the form of an apology, training, referral to Employee Assistance Program, resignation or reassignment, limited access to certain areas of the workplace, reporting to professional resources, disciplinary action, and possibly criminal charges.

+Reporting